"Guess what," Zack said, stepping into Sephiroth's office without knocking.

 Cloud said, "I wasn't trying to break up your terrorist cell.
 I've been removing very specific threats from within Shinra Company.
 At least my movements don't have Shinra blaming civilians for my actions and killing them in my place."

 "You unscrupulous bastard," she ground out, drawing her sword.
-"You'll pay for your crimes in blood."
+"You'll pay in blood for your crimes."